Robert Stivers: State senator

-Senate Majority Floor Leader

-In 2008, Stivers was elected Republican Majority Leader of the Kentucky State Senate.
-He succeeded State Senator Dan Kelly (R) when Kelly was appointed to Kentucky Judiciary by Governor Steve Beshear (D).
+In 2009, Stivers was elected Republican Majority Leader of the Kentucky Senate.
+He succeeded Senator Dan Kelly (R) when Kelly was appointed to Kentucky Judiciary by Governor Steve Beshear (D).

 Senate President

 After then-Senate President David Williams resigned in November 2012 to accept an appointment as a circuit judge, Stivers was elected by the Republican caucus as Williams' successor.
 He was elected by the full Senate on the opening day of the 2013 legislative session.

 In March 2020 during the first session of the Kentucky Senate since Democrat Andy Beshear took office as Governor, Stivers proposed legislation to strip powers away from the Governor.